cartoon-raccoon/afwm/README.md

 # Issues

-- full-screen windows (e.g. games) not working

 - MOD+Tab window cycling ignores currently focused window

 - child windows of children (e.g. popup windows, not menus) not rendering until they're grabbed with MOD+LeftClick and focused.
 I think this may be us not propagating CirculateRequest events

+- full-screen windows (e.g. games) not working. could be related to above

+- opening new Firefox windows doesn't map them to the screen until the current window is moved to another workspace. again, could be related to above

 # Todos